Bradley Hall 354

 Professor Conley has delivered professional talks nationally from Oregon to Pennsylvania and internationally in Wales, Bosnia-Hercegovina, Germany, and throughout Austria.
 His publications include studies of eighteenth-century American writers, several essays on Benjamin Franklin, William Bartram, Hector St. Jean de Crevecouer, nineteenth-century American publishers, William Faulkner, the disciplines of American Literature and American Studies, and the institutional history and formation of the university.
 He has also edited a volume entitled Race, Gender, and an American Campus, drawn from four years' experience as director of a grant to improve the campus climate for racial and ethnic minorities and a collection of essays on the occasion of Bradley's centennial, The University as Learning Community: Tradition, Innovation, Prospects.
 He has also delivered lectures and presented papers at international conferences on study abroad programs and international collaboration.

 During his years at Bradley, he has served as advisor to the student literary magazine; from 1986-1989 he served as the first men's varsity soccer coach, and, from 1992-1996, he served as advisor to the student environmental organization.
 He served four years as director of Bradley's Teaching Excellence Programs and developed and directed seminars to enable Bradley faculty to incorporate multicultural issues and topics into their courses and chaired the American Studies program for seven years.
 In the English department, he has served as chair of the Tenure and Promotion Committee and the Undergraduate Studies Committee.
-He currently is director of the University’s Study Abroad Program in Vienna and coordinator of Undergraduate Studies for the English Department.
+He currently is director of the University’s Study Abroad Program in Vienna.